 With a background in physics, electronics, material science or engineering successful candidates will be enthusiastic to work in a multi-disciplinary team with top quality collaborators across the UK and worldwide.
 The work will involve cleanroom fabrication, optical design, testing, modelling and theoretical work.

 The PhD programme

-Applications would be welcome from candidates holding good degrees (1st class, 2:1 honours or MSc) in physics, materials science, mechanical or electronic engineering.
+Applications would be welcome from candidates holding good degrees (1st class or 2:1 honours) in physics, materials science, mechanical or electronic engineering.
 Experimental skills are essential.
 In addition to the standard EPSRC PhD studentship, this position includes an annual allowance to enable attendance at international conferences.
 This post is open to UK and EU citizens only, due to standard EPSRC eligibility requirements.